argilla-io/distilabel/docs/sections/learn/steps/global_steps.md

 # Global Steps

 The global steps are the ones that in order to do it's processing, they will need access to all the data at once.
-Some examples include creating a dataset to be pushed to the hub, or a filtering step in a `Pipeline`.
+Some examples include creating a dataset to be pushed to the Hugging Face Hub, or a filtering step in a `Pipeline`.

-## Push data to HuggingFace Hub in batches
+## Push data to Hugging Face Hub in batches

 The first example of a `global` step corresponds to [`PushToHub`][distilabel.steps.globals.huggingface]: